 Types of native aster

 100+ asters are native to North America.
-Here are some easily found at local plant nurseries:
+Here are six species easily found at local native plant nurseries:

 Blue Wood Aster